fdformula/MathlyLua/README.md

 ###  (Linux) /usr/local/share/lua/5.4/

 Note: The `*.lua` files can be compiled with `luac`.
-To use compiled modules, we set `package.path` first as follows.
+To use compiled modules, we set `package.path` first as follows:

 ```
 package.path = "./?.luac;;"